 - Storage systems must be secure.
 Often, this requires integration with the alarm system so that unauthorized access triggers an alert.

-For full context, here are the primary regulations in each state where (as of June 2019) recreational marijuana usage is legal:
+state where (as of June 2019) recreational marijuana usage is legal:

 - Alaska Marijuana Regulations